 Allison: My advice to big girls in the Asian community is the same advice I give to big girls everywhere–don’t waste time comparing yourself to others!
 I’m never going to be that skinny, pale-skinned Asian girl with stick-straight, long dyed hair and big anime eyes, but that doesn’t matter!
 Focus on doing things that make you feel good about yourself.
 As hard as it is, try to filter out the negative media and instead, focus on whatever make you happiest.

-Be sure to follow Allison on twitter, say hello and tell her you’re a PSP from TheBigGirlBlog! (@CurvyGirlChic)
+Be sure to follow Allison on twitter, say hello and tell her that CeCe sent you! (@CurvyGirlChic)

 So now its YOUR turn to chime in… we’d love to hear your general thoughts or you can answer these questions: